egunadi/dsci510/README.md

 - consolidate_data.consolidate_indorecipes_data()
   - Consolidates all Cookpad recipes into one master file, "data/indofoods.csv" (included in the repo).
 - topic_modeling.generate_topics()
-  - Topic modeling, specifically latent Dirichlet allocation or "LDA", is used to generate a Indonesian dish key terms that can be grouped in categories ("results/indofoods_topics.txt").
+  - Topic modeling, specifically latent Dirichlet allocation or "LDA", is used to generate Indonesian dish key terms that can be grouped in categories ("results/indofoods_topics.txt").
 - scrub_data.scrub_ubereats_data()
   - Uses the topics from "results/indofoods_topics.txt", along with my domain knowledge of Indonesian cuisine, to filter out non-Indonesian restaurants and menus from the Uber Eats data.
 This on its own may take a minute to complete.
 - consolidate_data.consolidate_ubereats_data()